 Listen up all you folks potentially sharing this treadmill with family and friends: The EXP 14i has adjustable cushioning.
 If you prefer a softer belt or have joint pain, you’ll be able to adjust the cushioning via a lever on the deck.
 For those who want to simulate harder,outdoor terrain, you’ll be able to do this as well with the same lever.

 It is worth noting that the EXP 14i isn’t exactly lightweight.
 At 229 pounds, this machine will require a friend or two to help you get it up the stairs.
 Luckily, the included transport wheels make the EXP 14i fairly easy to move around within a room.

-I also like that the EXP 14i is foldable for easier storage.
+I also like that the EXP 14i is a folding treadmill for easier storage.
 Not everyone has the space (or wants to) leave their treadmill out 24/7.
 Folding this machine can make it fit neatly against the wall and clear up floor space.
 Plus, the gas shock makes unfolding the EXP 14i simple without the worry of slamming the deck on any fingers or little toes.